CoPop/rasp-git/README.md

-# rasp-git
+# here we go!
-for raspberry pi docs
+editing of docs, rasp docs etc...